Ultraman Max: Home media

 In July 2020, Shout!
 Factory announced to have struck a multi-year deal with Alliance Entertainment and Mill Creek, with the blessings of Tsuburaya and Indigo, that granted them the exclusive SVOD and AVOD digital rights to the Ultra series and films (1,100 TV episodes and 20 films) acquired by Mill Creek the previous year.
 Ultraman Max, amongst other titles, will stream in the United States and Canada through Shout!
 Factory TV and Tokushoutsu.

-The series is scheduled to be released in the United States on DVD January 22, 2023 by Mill Creek Entertainment.
+The series was later released in the United States on DVD in January 22, 2023 by Mill Creek Entertainment.